Champion Workgroup - Service-Learning

 Permissions for use provided by Barbara Jacoby, PhD. and the World Health Organization.

 Service Learning Workgroup:

-The development of the infrastructure and implementation of community-based interprofessional team placement in service learning activities across each discipline’s curriculum.
+The development of the infrastructure, implementation, and dissemination of global and local interprofessional team placements in service-learning activities relevant within each discipline’s curriculum.

-All disciplines are involved in service learning as part of their curriculum.
-An inventory of interprofessional student service learning projects across disciplines and institutions would identify service learning projects that either are interprofessional or have the capacity to be interprofessional.
+- The development of an inventory of interprofessional student learning projects across disciplines, institutions, and community partners that identify service learning projects that are either interprofessional or have the capacity to be interprofessional.

 - Contribute to and disseminate scholarly findings on collaborative interprofessional service-learning experiences.

 Julia VanderMolen, Ph.D., M.Ed.

 College of Health Professions